Vezio/MazeEscape/README.md

 - Player direction --> currently in progress on the side

 ### Current State
-- Implement a "sub resource" like routing system
+- Implemented a "sub resource" like routing system
 - Created starting functionality
 - Created neccessary objects and data
 - File structure